 And don’t forget the part about eating our fill of candy while decorating.

 After attempting to make these the first year of my marriage, I completely nixed the tradition and called my mom to tell her how much I appreciated her toiling over these sleds year after year.
 It was hard work!
 However, at the encouragement of my husband, I have again adopted this holiday tradition since our children are old enough to have fun with it.

 It is well worth the effort, even though you will usually find me complaining while rolling out and cutting the dough.
-This year, I did some research and found a company that makes a kit for you to make your own cookie cutters and did just that, made my own gingerbread sled cookie cutters.
+Years ago, I did some research and found a company that makes a kit for you to make your own cookie cutters and did just that, made my own gingerbread sled cookie cutters.

 It completely revolutionized the process.
 For those who don’t want to do that, I have included the age-old patterns my mom used for years to cut around with a sharp knife (enlarge the image to 8 1/2 X 11 and you’ll have the correct pattern dimensions).
 Enjoy!

 CLICK HERE FOR A PDF OF THE CUT-YOURSELF GINGERBREAD SLED PATTERN.

 - 1 teaspoon salt

 - ⅓ cup shortening

 - 1 ½ cup (510 g) dark molasses